htang87/Group20/docs/TEAMROSTER.md

 *Back End Developer*

 Sungyeon is a Computer Science student with experiences in Java and C programing languages.
 She grew interest in programming from various appliactions and has pursued learning more about them.
 From previous job experiences, her goal is to desgin and make programs more user friendly.
 In her spare time she likes to look at techs from kickstarter, sleep, and play games.

+## Hejia Tang
+*Database Designer*

+Hejia is a third- year computer science student with experiences with Java, C, Python, Javascript and SQL.
+She has more interests in information system than the software programming. he likes everything to be organised, hope that will make her a good database designer.
+And she enjoys watching TV shows and dramas when she is free.